 Concentration of credit risk: Concentration of credit risk is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
-The Foundation has no formal policy on concentration of credit risk.
+The Foundation has no formal policy on concentration of credit risk, but UFICO's Statement of Investment Policy addresses risk management of the investments.

 Credit risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Obligations of the United States Government or obligations explicitly guaranteed by the United States Government are not considered to have credit risk and do not require disclosure of credit quality.
+The

-The Foundation has no formal policy on credit risk.
+Foundation has no formal policy on credit risk but UFICO's Statement of Investment Policy addresses risk management of the investments.
 The private equity funds are unrated.
-The following schedule represents the ratings of the Foundation's debt investments as of June 30, 2019, using nationally recognized statistical ratings quality organizations:
+The following schedule represents the ratings of the Foundation's debt investments as of June 30, 2020 and 2019, using nationally recognized statistical ratings quality organizations:

-Note 6.
-Investments: Credit Risk
+NOTE 6.
+INVESTMENTS: CREDIT RISK

-Quality Rating Fair Value
+Quality Rating 2020 Fair Value 2019 Fair Value

+Government issues

-Government issues - domestic AAA \$ 104,872
+- domestic AAA \$ - \$ 104,872

+Government issues

-Government issues - foreign AA- 70,000
+- foreign AA- - 70,000

-Mutual funds - fixed income AAA 5,710,052
+Mutual funds -

+fixed income AAA 5,752,059 5,710,052

-Mutual funds - fixed income AA 8,086,610
+Mutual funds -

+fixed income AA 8,103,263 8,086,610

-Mutual funds - fixed income BBB 3,123,226
+Mutual funds -

+fixed income BBB 3,035,869 3,123,226

-Mutual funds - fixed income BB 1,306,223
+Mutual funds -

+fixed income BB 1,245,586 1,306,223

+Money market

-Money market funds AAA 2,257,450
+funds AAA 2,004,074 2,257,450

-Sweep investment Unrated : 13,797,195
+Sweep investment Unrated 13,797,195

-Total \$ 3 84,455,628
+Total \$ 20,140,851 \$ 34,455,628

 Interest rate risk: Interest rate risk is the risk that changes in interest rates of debt investments will adversely affect the fair value of an investment.
-The Foundation has no formal policy on interest rate risk.
-Interest rate risk for the Foundation's debt investments as of June 30, 2019 is as follows:
+The Foundation has no formal policy on interest rate risk but UFICO's Statement of Investment Policy addresses risk management of the investments.
+Interest rate risk for the Foundation's debt investments as of June 30, 2020 and 2019, is as follows:

-Note 6.
-Investments: Interest Rate Risk Average Duration Fair Value Government issues - domestic Less than one year \$ 104,872 Government issues - domestic One to five years 79,894 Government issues - domestic Six to ten years 101,656 Government issues - foreign One to five years 70,000 Mutual funds - fixed income One to five years 4,429,449 Mutual funds - fixed income Six to ten years 13,796,662 Total \$18,582,533
+NOTE 6.
+INVEST NOTE 6.
+INVESTMENTS: INTEREST RATE RISK Average Duration 2020 Fair Value 2019 Fair Value Government issues - domestic Government issues Less than one year One to \$ - \$ 104,872 - domestic Government issues five years Six to 321,727 79,894 - domestic Government issues ten years One to - 101,656 - foreign Mutual funds - five years One to - 70,000 fixed income Mutual funds - five years Six to 1,245,586 4,429,449 fixed income ten years 16,891,191 13,796,662 Total \$ 18,458,504 \$ 18,582,533

 Foreign currency risk: Foreign currency risk is the risk that changes in exchange rates between the U.S. dollar and foreign currencies could adversely affect an investment's fair value.
-As of June 30, 2019, the Foundation did not have any direct investments in equity or fixed income investments subject to this risk.
-As of June 30, 2019, the Foundation's assets were held in U.S. currency, the currency risk on international and global assets is absorbed by the underlying investment managers.
-The Foundation has no formal policy on foreign currency risk.
+As of June 30, 2020 and 2019, the Foundation did not have any direct investments in equity or fixed income investments subject to this risk.
+As of June 30, 2020 and 2019, the Foundation's assets were held in U.S. currency; the currency risk on international and global assets is absorbed by the underlying investment managers.
+The Foundation has no formal policy on foreign currency risk but UFICO's Statement of Investment Policy addresses risk management of the investments.